digitalcraig/vidgrab/README.md

 # Vidgrab

-Vidgrab will automatically back up channels/videos on any site supported by [yt-dlp](https://github.com/yt-dlp/yt-dlp) (a fork of youtube-dl)
+Vidgrab will automatically back up channels/videos on any site supported by [yt-dlp](https://github.com/yt-dlp/yt-dlp) (a fork of youtube-dl):

+Environment variables:
-Optional environment variable 'DOWNLOAD_RATE' will set maximum download rate.
-See youtube-dl manpage for details.
+   - DOWNLOAD_RATE - set maximum download rate.

-Optional environment variable 'DOWNLOAD_SUBS' - set to 'yes' (default value) to download and embed any subtitles.
+   - DOWNLOAD_SUBS - set to 'yes' (default value) to download and embed any subtitles.
 Set to 'no' to ignore subtitles.

-Optional environment variable 'APPRISE_SERVICE' -if set, the container will send notifications to chosen service via Apprise.
+   - APPRISE_SERVICE - if set, the container will send notifications to chosen service via Apprise.
 See [Apprise documentation](https://pypi.org/project/apprise/) for details.

-Optional environment varial 'SLEEP_INTERVAL' default to 1d (1 day) to sleep before restarting.
+   - SLEEP_INTERVAL - default to 1d (1 day) to sleep before restarting after downloads complete.
+   - EXTRA_ARGS - pass any additional arguments to [yt-dlp](https://github.com/yt-dlp/yt-dlp).

+Files and directories in volume mounted at /downloads:
+   - cookies.txt (created if missing) - Use an extension like [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) to save cookies.txt to acccess videos requiring authentication.
+   - channels.txt (created if missing) - URLs, one per line, of individual videos, playlists, or channels to be downloaded.
+   - archive.txt (created if missing) - Saves ID of downloaded videos so they will not be downloaded again.
+   - Videos will be downloaded:
+     - uploader/uploader - upload_date - title.ext

+## Docker Compose
-Example docker-compose entry:
+Example docker-compose.yaml:

 ```
 vidgrab: